Réada Cronin

-Réada Cronin is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Kildare North constituency since the 2020 general election.
+Réada Cronin (born 1963/1964) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Kildare North constituency since the 2020 general election.

 Political career

-Cronin was a member of Kildare County Councillor for the Maynooth local electoral area from 2014 to 2019, until she lost her seat following the 2019 local elections.
-She had previously contested the 2016 general election, gaining three thousand first preferences but failed to get elected.
+Cronin was a member of Kildare County Councillor for the Maynooth local electoral area from 2014 to 2019, until she lost her seat following the 2019 local elections, going out on the first count.
+She had previously contested the 2016 general election, gaining 3,000 first preferences but failed to get elected.
 Cronin was elected as a Sinn Féin TD for the Kildare North constituency following the 2020 general election.

 Controversies

 Social media conduct

-Immediately following his election as a TD in 2020, a number of controversies arose from Cronin's past.
+Immediately following her election as a TD in 2020, a number of controversies arose from Cronin's past.
 It emerged that in 2019, Cronin tweeted that "sinister" Mossad interference in the 2019 United Kingdom general election was responsible for the defeat of Jeremy Corbyn.
-Cronin added that Corbyn was a "principled man" victimized by "lies, deceit, fake news, and the sinister activities of the Mossad Service Service", and that the alleged Mossad actions were "blatant as f***."
-After being criticized by the Israeli embassy in Ireland for a "history of paranoid, hate-driven conspiracy theories," Cronin backtracked, calling her comments "throwaway remarks."
-Sinn Féin issued a statement stating that Cronin's remarks "do not represent the views of Sinn Fein".
+Cronin added that Corbyn was a "principled man" victimized by "lies, deceit, fake news, and the sinister activities of the Mossad Secret Service", and that the alleged Mossad actions were "blatant as f***."
+After being criticised by the Israeli embassy in Ireland for a "history of paranoid, hate-driven conspiracy theories," Cronin backtracked, calling her comments "throwaway remarks."
+Sinn Féin issued a statement stating that Cronin's remarks "do not represent the views of Sinn Féin".

 Older tweets surfaced in the following days where she claimed Israel had "taken Nazism to a new level", linked Hitler to the Rothschild family, compared a picture of monkeys working on computers to the Israeli Embassy and suggested Irish judges could be paedophiles and promoted conspiracy theories about the harmful effects of water fluoridation.
 Her comments were condemned by Taoiseach Leo Varadkar and by Maurice Cohen, chair of the Jewish Representative Council of Ireland who characterised them as "inaccurate, anti-Semitic and racist”.